 Halifax: Maritime Heritage

-Nova Scotia’s vibrant capital, Halifax, wraps around one of North America’s deepest ice-free harbors, creating a city where every street eventually leads to the sea.
+Nova Scotia’s lively capital, Halifax, wraps around one of North America’s deepest ice-free harbors, creating a city where every street eventually leads to the sea.
 Unlike other Canadian cities built around industries like lumber or mining, Halifax has always lived and breathed with the rhythm of ocean tides.

 The salt air and maritime spirit infuse everything from the city’s architecture to its cuisine.
 The star-shaped Halifax Citadel crowns a hill overlooking the city, once protecting the strategic harbor from potential attackers.